-Mount Annapurna is 8091 meteres high and it is the 10th highest mountain in the world.
+Mount Annapurna is 8091 meters high and it is the 10th highest mountain in the world.
 The journey to its base camp is believed to be one of the most popular trekking experience on the earth.
-The Annapurna region trek begins in the most meautiful Pokhara city widely known as the ‘Lake City’.
+The Annapurna region trek begins in the most beautiful Pokhara city widely known as the ‘Lake City’.
 It passes through amazing mountains, beautiful villages, terraced farmlands, lush rhododendron forests, cascading waterfalls and friendly people.

 Itinerary : 07 Nights / 08 Days “Gandruk Circuit Trek”

 Highlights: 3 Nights Kathmandu, 2 Nights Pokahra, 1 Night Phedi, 1 Night Gandruk.

 Activities and cost might be different from agency to agency but you’ll get similar details at most of the agencies.

 Day 01: Arrival in Kathmandu:

 Upon arrival at the Tribhuvan International Airport in Kathmandu, your tour company representative will be there at the Airport to pick you up and transfer you to your Hotel.
 Your first overnight at your hotel in the valley of the gods, masterpiece of an ancient civilization.
 Overnight at hotel in Kathmandu.

 After breakfast in hotel, Half day sightseeing: